IBM-Bluemix-Docs/certificate-manager/managing-certificates.md

 2. Update the name or description.
 3. Save your changes.

-You can perform up to 5 update actions per minute.
+You can perform up to five update actions per minute.
 {: tip}